allianz/ng-aquila/projects/ng-aquila/src/modal/modal.md

 ### Modal Content Directives

-You can separate the dialog body into dialog content and dialog actions by using the directives `nxModalContent` and `nxModalActions`. `nxModalActions` is container for action buttons placed at the bottom of the dialog.
+You can separate the dialog body into dialog content and dialog actions by using the directives `nxModalContent` and `nxModalActions`. `nxModalActions` is container for action buttons placed at the bottom of the dialog. `nxModalTitle` can be used to put the title above or inside the `nxModalContent`.
+Placed inside `nxModalContent` the headline will scroll with the content, placed on top it will stay fixed.
 The example below shows how to apply them for a Dialog with a disclaimer look.

 <!-- example(modal-content-actions) -->